Fosters Needed in NYC at the ASPCA

 - Adoption Ambassador: Adoption-ready animals may need a foster who can actively promote them to help us find their new home.
 If are skilled with social media or networking is your thing, you could be an Adoption Ambassador!

-Fostering an animal is a rewarding experience you’ll never forget, and it directly improves the lives of shelter animals.
-Whether you’re helping a dog learn to love and be loved or watching a kitten recover from illness or injury, fostering gives you the chance to single-handedly change an animal’s life for the better.
+Fostering an animal is an impactful and rewarding experience, and it directly improves the lives of shelter animals.
+Whether you're helping a dog learn to thrive in a home environment and enjoy the company of people or supporting a cat recovering from illness, as a foster, you play an important role in an animal’s journey and can change their life for the better.
 Many of our animals come from tough circumstances and need someone special to help them along their journey—could that be you?

-The ASPCA covers all medical expenses and provides foster caregivers with the food, equipment and supplies they need to care for their foster animals.
+The ASPCA covers all foster animal medical care and expenses and provides foster caregivers with the food, equipment and supplies they need to support their foster animals.
 You provide your home, time, attention, commitment and love!

 To join the foster program, you must be: